 Prior to joining Ca’ Foscari, she was a Senior Lecturer in Strategy and Enterprise at the Department of Management, Lincoln International Business School, University of Lincoln, United Kingdom.

 She was a visiting research fellow and a guest lecturer at the University of Pavia, Italy, the Sapienza University of Rome, Italy, the Aoyama Gakuin University in Tokyo, Japan, the Hong Kong Polytechnic University, Hong Kong, the IHU – Institute for Image-Guided Surgery in Strasbourg, France, the Sharif University of Technology of Tehran, Iran, among others.
 She is a member of Ipazia, the international observatory on gender research, and of ITIR, Institute for Transformative Innovation Research of the University of Pavia, of which she co-leads the healthcare transformation lab.

 Her research interests include healthcare management, intellectual capital, knowledge management, sustainability, digital transformation, and new business models.
 She holds the national habilitation as an associate professor in Accounting (Secs-P07) and Organization Science (Secs-P10).

-Her articles were published in journals like Technovation, Technological Forecasting and Social Change, Accounting Auditing and Accountability Journal, Business Strategy and the Environment, IEEE Transactions on Engineering Management, Journal of Intellectual Capital, Management Decision, Journal of Retailing and Consumer Services, Knowledge Management Research and Practice, British Food Journal, and Corporate Social Responsibility and Environmental Management, among others.
+Her articles were published in journals like Technovation, Technological Forecasting and Social Change, Accounting Auditing and Accountability Journal, Business Strategy and the Environment, Studies in Higher Education, IEEE Transactions on Engineering Management, Journal of Intellectual Capital, Management Decision, Journal of Cleaner Production, Journal of Retailing and Consumer Services, Knowledge Management Research and Practice, British Food Journal, and Corporate Social Responsibility and Environmental Management, among others.

-Her research appeared in highly-ranked clinical journals like Annals of Surgery, Journal of the American College of Surgeons, ESMO Open, World Journal of Emergency Surgery, Frontiers in Medicine, La Radiologia Medica, Antibiotics, International Journal of Environmental Research and Public Health, Biomedicines, Nurse Education Today, Journal of Medical Systems, The American Journal of Surgery, and Frontiers in Psychology, to name a few.
+Her research appeared in highly-ranked clinical journals like Annals of Surgery, Journal of the American College of Surgeons, ESMO Open, World Journal of Emergency Surgery, Frontiers in Medicine, Journal of Clinical Medicine, La Radiologia Medica, Antibiotics, International Journal of Environmental Research and Public Health, Biomedicines, Nurse Education Today, Journal of Medical Systems, The American Journal of Surgery, and Frontiers in Psychology, to name a few.